psuanm5030/DA_NanoDegree/Projects/P5_IdentifyFraudFromEnronEmail/readme.md

 Overall, it should be noted that I did not use normalization tactics, MinMaxScaler, in all my classifier pipelines, as scaling doesn't have an affect for  some algorithms.
 I did not use the scaling for my decision tree or logistic regression classifiers.
 With regards to decision trees, they do not produce a diagonal line, but rather give you a series of vertical and horizontal lines, meaning the scaling will not have a positive effect.
 Further, regarding logistic / linear regression, my coefficients indicate the effect of a one-unit change in my predictor variable, meaning that the effect of scaling does not affect the classifier as my raw data and scaled data varied across the same number of units in both scenerios.

 *Feature Engineering*
 I felt that the features related to the email data were lacking in their targeting.
 Primarily, I felt that the features, such as to_messages and from_messages were not meaningful as standalone features, but rather they should be centered around the relation with the POI.
 Therefore, I created two new features, 'Ratio_from_POI' and 'Ratio_to_POI', which gave me a more well rounded glimpse of their relation to POIs.
+These features were created to capture the ratio of emails were from / to a POI, with the numerator as the number of messages sent to / received from a poi and the denominator as the total messages for that person that were sent / received.
+These help better understand the related interaction (through email communication) with any POI).

 These features, as mentioned above, did not score as well as some of the other financial features.

 ### What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]